sashkab/tm3402_exporter/README.md

-# Arris Touchstone TM1602 statistics exporter for Prometheus
+# Arris TM3402 statistics exporter for Prometheus

-This is exporter for Prometheus for Arris Touchstone TM1602 cable modem.
+This is exporter for Prometheus for Arris TM3402 cable modem.

 ## How to run